Leadership Women Kudosleadershipw2018-10-25T13:18:51+00:00

 As part of a two-year tricentennial celebration, the Times-Picayune and NOLA.com embarked on a celebration of 300 events that shaped New Orleans, and 300 people who have made it a better place.
 One such person…Leadership America 2017 graduate, Melissa Sawyer!

 Melissa’s work with the Youth Empowerment Project (YEP) was focused in “Just say YEP: One woman’s fight for New Orleans’ future.”
-A native of Canada, Melissa came to New Orleans in 1998 with Teach for America and later left two year’s later to get a master’s degree from Harvard.
+A native of Canada, Melissa came to New Orleans in 1998 with Teach for America and left two years later to get a Master’s degree from Harvard.
 She would later return to work for the Juvenile Justice under the Post Disposition Project to get young people out of jail.
 The article on NOLA.com states, “Sawyer realized there were no programs to help kids when they returned to their communities and tried to get an education so they could find work.”
 Thus YEP was born.

 When asked why she stays in New Orleans, Melissa was quoted, “”Seeing for the first time the amount of dire poverty and the inequitable distribution of wealth in New Orleans was so staggering.
 I think that’s why I’m still here, quite frankly.
 We have so much work that we need to do.
 I don’t feel like I’ve played a big enough role in trying to make it better.”
 Read more at NOLA.com.